-If a long-term therapeutic relationship for the management of a spinal condition is the goal, then it may be worth waiting for.
-A therapist that has a long wait time for initial appointments means they have patients that see them regularly and that’s a very good sign of quality care.
+If a long-term therapeutic relationship for managing a spinal condition is the goal, it may be worth waiting for.
+A therapist with a long wait time for initial appointments means they have patients that see them regularly, which is an excellent sign of quality care.
 One possible option for individuals waiting for their appointment is to go to a local massage school to get treated.
-This option is less expensive, great for body maintenance, and provides opportunities for the training therapists.
+This option is less expensive, great for body maintenance, and provides opportunities for training therapists.

 Feeling at ease during the appointment/s is very important to massage success and relief.
 If anything about the therapist causes hesitation, look for another.

 It’s important to consider the condition’s duration and severity when evaluating the success of a session.
 This helps in planning the massage schedule.
-When there is a complex and established spinal condition be patient, as a 1-hour massage is not going to solve a 10-year back pain battle.
-However, with perseverance massage can safely and effectively help reduce pain and promote a better quality of life.
+When there is a complex and established spinal condition, be patient, as a 1-hour massage will not solve a 10-year back pain battle.
+However, with perseverance, massage can safely and effectively help reduce pain and promote a better quality of life.

-The information herein on "Massage Therapists and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Massage Therapists and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.